Métis Nation of Ontario moves into the Next Phase of the Registry Review Process

 Based on preliminary feedback from citizens regarding the need to limit certain programs and services, appointments, and awards or other benefits to citizens with “Complete” MNO citizenship files (i.e., verified Métis rights-holders), as well as questions raised by other governments and third parties regarding the MNO’s new citizenship cards, the PCMNO is concurrently working on implementing and considering a series of related interim policies.
 Further information related to these policies will be made available on the MNO’s website in the future.

-Further to the PCMNO’s direction, and pending the findings of the “What We Heard Report,” the MNO is also considering the possibility of holding a province-wide plebiscite vote in Spring 2022, which would give all MNO citizens an opportunity to provide direction as to what, if anything, the MNO should do to implement the results of the Registry Review.
-Pending the results of the potential plebiscite, the MNO is also considering potential process options that may be needed to implement citizens’ direction through Special Resolution.
-Further information related to these potential options will be made available if and when pursued.
+Further to the 2022 MNO AGA’s direction, and the findings of the “What We Heard Report,” the MNO is holding a province-wide plebiscite vote in Winter 2022/23, which will give all MNO citizens an opportunity to provide direction as to what, if anything, the MNO should do to implement the results of the Registry Review.
+Please see the Notice of Vote for further details.